-QuantRocket can collect Reuters fundamental data from IB and store it in a database for analysis, backtesting, and trading (IB subscription to Reuters Worldwide Fundamentals is required but is usually free).
+QuantRocket can collect Reuters fundamental data from IB and store it in a database for analysis, backtesting, and trading.
 There are 2 types of fundamental data available:

 The estimates/actuals dataset and the financial statements dataset both contain financial metrics that can be used in backtesting and trading.
 The following table will help you decide which dataset to use.
 Generally, the financial statements dataset offers more indicators and broader coverage, while the estimates/actuals dataset offers a longer history of quarterly reports.